| | | | | | |

 Just the other day, my husband and I were out running errands when he saw a side of me that he isn’t used to seeing.
-For the most part in our relationship, I am more passive and let him handle all of the “tough” situations.
-Well, on this day we were picking up something that I needed, that was very important.
+For the most part, in our relationship, I am more passive and let him handle all of the “tough” situations.
+Well, on this day, we were picking up something that I needed, which was very important.
 We had been informed that it was ready for pick-up, yet it was not.
-At this point, I didn’t get upset, I calmly asked to speak to the manager of the establishment so that we could get it sorted out (which we did with a very little problem).
-Once we were back in the car my hubby was chuckling a bit…admitting that he liked that I had been “bossy” to get what I needed.
+At this point, I didn’t get upset, I calmly asked to speak to the manager of the establishment so that we could get it sorted out (which we did with very little problem).
+Once we were back in the car, my hubby was chuckling a bit…admitting that he liked that I had been “bossy” to get what I needed.
 This conversation prompted a discussion about being assertive rather than bossy or aggressive.

 What does it mean to be assertive?